Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

                 unsigned int SBTstride,
                 unsigned int missSBTIndex,
                 // up to 8 32-bit values to be passed through registers
-                // unsigned int &p0-p7
+                // unsigned int& p0-p7
 )
 {% endhighlight %}

-optixTrace takes the acceleration structure to trace against, a set of ray flags to adjust the traversal being performed, the mask and SBT indexing parameters, the ray parameters and up to 8 unsigned 32-bit values which are passed through registers to the closest hit and miss shaders.
-To pass a struct larger than 32 bytes it's possible to pass a pointer to a stack variable in the calling shader through 2 32-bit ints, and pack the pointer together in the closest hit or miss shader.
+optixTrace takes the acceleration structure to trace against, a set of ray flags to adjust the traversal being performed, the instance mask, SBT indexing parameters, the ray parameters and up to 8 unsigned 32-bit values which are passed by reference through registers to the closest hit and miss shaders.
+To pass a struct larger than 32 bytes it's possible to pass a pointer to a stack variable in the calling shader through by splitting it into two 32-bit ints, and then packing the pointer back together in the closest hit or miss shader.
+The parameters which effect the SBT indexing are:

 - `visibilityMask`: This mask effects which instances are masked out by and'ing it with each instance's `visibilityMask`.